mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 Back to the class.
 Harvard lecturers hit different.
 Prof. Tian is an amazing lecturer.
 Maybe it's because I'm actually interested in the subject (premodern Chinese literature) but I'm sitting on the edge of my chair each class.
 Originally I had imposter syndrome because the class is mostly grad students, international grad students who grew up in China.
 Also to top it off it's a Harvard class and the Harvard kids are leagues ahead of me in humanities right?
 Sometime throughout the semester though the imposter syndrome slipped out the door.
 Sure there were some students who had crazy insightful commentary into the texts that I would never come up with on my own but I realized that my writing and analysis wasn't that bad either.

 For the final project I could've made a powerpoint presentation or written a play or short story or poem in the style of one of the works we read this semester.
 I knew everyone would be writing something so I decided to do something different and make a short film instead.
 That was an interesting experience.
 I taught myself how to use a camera properly, plan shot sequences, and how to properly edit videos.
-My end product is still jank but my professor loved it so at least I got a good grade.
+My end product is still jank but my professor loved it at least.

 I'm excited to take more classes at Harvard.
 Even if I'm not that interested in the subject I feel like the lecturer matters a lot more.
 Plus why not take advantage of the fact that I'm allowed to cross-register at the best liberal arts institution in the world?